 The most common cause of a single, sudden episode of wheezing in infants and young children is usually a

-The most common causes of recurring episodes are most likely to be caused by
+The most common causes of recurring episodes of wheezing are

 Whatever the initial cause of the wheezing, symptoms are often worsened by allergies or inhaled irritants (such as tobacco smoke).

 Wheezing is often accompanied by a recurring cough Cough in Children Cough helps clear materials from the airways and prevent them from going to the lungs.
 The materials may be particles that have been inhaled or substances from the lungs and/or airways.
 Most... read more that is dry or brings up sputum (also called phlegm).
 Other symptoms depend on the cause and may include fever Fever in Infants and Children Normal body temperature varies from person to person and throughout the day (it is typically highest in the afternoon).
 Normal body temperature is higher in preschool-aged children and highest... read more , runny nose, and feeding difficulties (caused by heart failure or difficulty swallowing).

 A high-pitched wheezing sound is heard when the child breathes out.
 If airway narrowing is severe, the wheezing sound can be heard when the child breathes in.
 Very ill children may also breathe rapidly, use a lot of their chest muscles to breathe, and have flaring of the nostrils and a bluish discoloration of the skin (cyanosis Cyanosis Cyanosis is a bluish discoloration of the skin resulting from an inadequate amount of oxygen in the blood.
 Cyanosis occurs when oxygen-depleted (deoxygenated) blood, which is bluish rather than... read more ).
 Fever may be present in children with a lung infection.